jp-signum/jp-signum/README.md

 # Patrick Morgan :golf:

-Extensive experience within the education technology sector coupled with my passion for teaching others computer science has shaped my career over the years.
+Extensive experience within the education technology sector and my passion for teaching others computer science has shaped my career over the years.
 I hold a B.S. in Biochemistry from Syracuse University and am working towards my M.S. in Sustainability Science.
 I am a licensed private career school teacher in computer programming through the New York State Education Department.
 I am also a certified APMG university instructor in cybersecurity through ISACA.
-I am an English first language speaker and have just recently begun my journey to learning Japanese, ganbatte.
+I am an English first language speaker and have recently begun my journey to learning Japanese, ganbatte.

 ## Around The Web